Ermi24et/Ermi24et/README.md

 - 👋 Hi, I’m @Ermi24et
 - 👀 I’m interested in ...full stack web development.
-- 🌱 I’m currently learning ...software engineering at alx Africa.
+- 🌱 I’m a recent...software engineering graduate from alx Africa.
-- 💞️ I’m looking to collaborate on ... projects based on python, C.
+- 💞️ I’m looking to collaborate on ... projects based on python, C, JavaScript, NodeJS, NestJS

 <!---
 Ermi24et/Ermi24et is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.